nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-5/index.md

 ```

 The [dos33\_loader.dsk](files/dos33_loader.zip) is a bootable DOS 3.3 disk which automatically runs
-a a tiny Applesoft program called `HELLO` which loads a binary file called PROGRAM:
+a a tiny Applesoft program called `HELLO` which loads the binary file `PROGRAM`.
+Printing a `CHR$(4)` followed by a DOS command runs that command, I don't know why.

 ```
 10 PRINT CHR$(13) CHR$(4) "BRUN PROGRAM"